frenchfaso/100k/README.md

 - Fetches the latest BTC price in realtime ⏱️
 - Displays the price in a font size that could be seen from space 🌌
 - Changes color to green if the price goes up and red if it goes down 📈📉
+- Plays a celebratory sound if BTC hits 100k 🔊🎉

 ## Usage
 1. Open the `index.html` file in your favorite browser.